 For a year and a half, I worked almost every weekend and many nights per week, missing supper with Dean and Leo and bed-time with Leo.
 It was tough, physically draining work.
 Sometimes customers were hard to deal with and sometimes it was funny and sometimes it was emotional.
 One evening, the place was dead.
 It was a Tuesday shift and I was working up front.
 I saw a customer up by the front window.
 I walked up to the table with a menu and my face must have fallen because I recognized the man at the table.
 He was a small man with narrow shoulders and with facial features somewhat resembling a chipmunk.
 He had been a colleague of mine in Germany when I was posted there as a Captain from 1989-1992.
 He had actually hit on me one time and I had turned him down.
 So, this guy looked up, recognized me and with a look of horror on his chipmunk face says: ‘Morgan, what the hell happened to you?
 The last time I saw you, you were an Army Officer doing well in your career.
 Now you’re serving tables???’
 I almost began to cry, this insult cut to the quick.
 I waved my hand at him and said something like: ‘Oh, we just moved out here and this is a stop-gap until we have time to find better jobs or start a business.’

 A year later, Paddy’s had a fire and closed.
 I was out of work.
 Gulp.

 Next, we rallied and started our business which is now twelve years old.
 It is going well.
 We have never looked back and continue to be happy and content in our sweet little East-coast town.
-Our son, Leo, who started here in Primary (kindergarten) has now grown up over six-feet tall and just started University here and…
+Our son, Leo, who started here in Primary (kindergarten) has now grown up over six-feet tall, attends Acadia University here and…

 he is still walking distance from home.